 Since the majority of online users have gone mobile, creating a mobile-friendly website is a must in order to target the largest possible target audience.
 The idea is to provide easy access to your website from various devices, despite OS or carrier, and this is where fluid layouts can help.
 Let’s start with defining the major layout types, which include:

 More skilled and experienced designers prefer using advanced software like Illustrator or Photoshop, which are more complicated, compared to Framer or Principle, and require special skills and acknowledgment.
 The main benefit of these programs is the ability to provide total control over each pixel and element.
 The tools let designers achieve award-winning levels of realism, in addition to a decent level of visual fidelity.
-Don’t be fooled, though – using Photoshop can appear to be less challenging than it really is.
+Don’t be fooled, though – using Photoshop to create a mockup design for website can appear to be less challenging than it really is.

 Getting deep into code provides a deep vision of each and every element.
-You can decide on things you are able to implement, even when it appears to be impossible.
+You can decide on things you are able to implement in your website mockup, even when it appears to be impossible.
 In every way, each website design ends up with HTML/CSS.
 The only problem here is that early coding may result in problems running the website in the future, as the slightest change can affect the resource.
 So, avoid coding earlier than required, as it can eventually limit your design opportunities.

 Coding does not require any special tools.
 You actually design a mockup using your browser, and that’s it!
 Moreover, this path is likely to make the development process faster, especially if the mockup already contains HTML code as its foundation.